ruks/moesif-play-filter/README.md

 Similar to UpdateCompany, but used to update a list of companies in one batch.
 Only the `company_id` field is required.
-This method is a convenient helper that calls the Moesif API lib.
 For details, visit the [Java API Reference](https://www.moesif.com/docs/api?java#update-companies-in-batch).

 ```java